lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 ## Testing

 One of the great aspects of building an XML Parser in this way is that the implementations are trivial to swap out and can be tested against for correctness against the same Parsing Code.
-Additionally, we can use the new Performance Testing features of XCode 6 to see how the performance varies in these differing implemenations.
+Additionally, we can use the new Performance Testing features of Xcode 6 to see how the performance varies in these differing implementations.
 The code is all available on [GitHub for your viewing pleasure](http://github.com/lawrencelomax/XMLParsable).

 The correctness testing is relatively simple, just run the same suite of tests over a fixed XML resource and verify that all of the properties in the Model are set to the values in the resource.

 {% img right /images/posts/swift_parsers/unit_results.png "Unit Test Results: Great Success" "Unit Test Results: Great Success" %}

-XCode 6 makes performance testing easy too.
+Xcode 6 makes performance testing easy too.
 The same XML parse to Model decode task can be stuck inside a [measurement block](https://developer.apple.com/library/prerelease/ios/documentation/DeveloperTools/Conceptual/testing_with_xcode/testing_3_writing_test_classes/testing_3_writing_test_classes.html#//apple_ref/doc/uid/TP40014132-CH4-SW8) and repeated a number of times to eliminate any performance fluctuations of the test host.
 The Performance Tests should be designed in such a way that they can expose some the performance characteristics of each implementation with a different data set.
 One of these characteristics is that the amount of unused or redundant data in a document can massively impact performance.

 The small suite of performance tests in [```XMLParsable```](https://github.com/lawrencelomax/XMLParsable/blob/master/XMLParsableTests/Performance/XMLPerformanceTests.swift) test the same source data on each of the implementations on a number of axis, using ```NSData``` vs. using Files and a small XML file vs. an XML file with a lot of redundant data: